Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - You take only 25% damage from Suiton, and 50% from Katon.
  - You cannot block Doton or Raiton.
- - You take +50% damage from Raiton, and any Shock status effects they apply also inflict you with a Stun of twice their severity.
+ - You take +50% damage from Raiton, and any non-environmental Shock status effects they apply also inflict you with a Stun of twice their severity.
  - You are immune to all non-Energy-wound dealing Taijutsu, and medical ninjutsu (except for Ranshinshou).
  - Nintaijutsu deal damage based on their respective element.
  - You are immune to, and do not suffer the penalties of existing, Wounds.
  - You can breathe underwater.
  - Your Physical Damage Bonus is set to 0.
  - You cannot grapple or be grappled, and ignore non-Internal Immobility Penalties and effects which work by restraining or caging you.
  - You always have an additional 10+(Chakra Control ranks/2) gallons of water to use with Suiton techniques, which nobody else may access.
 If you figure out why, you get a cookie.
-This water is never used up, or considered to be added to the battlefield, and can not be utilized for techniques with an Upkeep, or for clones.
+This water is never used up, or considered to be added to the battlefield, and can not be utilized for techniques with an Upkeep, for clones, or sealed via Fuinjutsu (such as confinement seal scroll, or element sealing method).
  - You cannot be burnt, poisoned, or ignited, and ignore the effects of those statuses while in liquid form; their durations still decrease normally (and Ignite automatically ends).
  - You cannot open any Gates, do not gain any bonuses from having any Gates open and while liquified, you can’t generate or spend Gate-specific AP, nor do you suffer the normal Wounding chance.
 You regain all benefits of Gates once you solidify and do not have to re-open any Gates opened before liquifying, however.